MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-certification-submissions.md

 <td><p>Your permission for the submission.
 Possible values are:</p>
 <ul>
 <li>Author: Author of the driver.
 You can complete all tasks and share the driver with partners.</li>
 <li>Publisher: The driver is shared with you.
 You can download the driver, create Windows Update shipping labels, and create DUA packages.
-You can&#39;t share the driver with additional companies.</li>
+You can't share the driver with additional companies.</li>
 <li>Read-only: The driver was submitted to Windows Update on your behalf.
 You can see the driver details, download the driver, and view the shipping label that was submitted on your behalf.
-You can&#39;t create shipping labels or create DUA packages.</li>
+You can't create shipping labels or create DUA packages.</li>
 </ul></td>
 </tr>
 <tr class="odd">